intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/attestation_basic.md

 ```

 The key steps in attestation:
 * Quote Generation.
 Generate a Quote/Evidence with SDK/API.
 This quote is signed by a pre-defined key, and it cannot be modified.
-You can add 128b its user data into a SGX quote.
+You can add 128bits user data into a SGX quote.
 * Quote Verification.
 Verify a Quote/Evidence with SDK/API.

 ### Attestation in E2E PPML applications